chanatinardsi/influencer-campaign-analysis-2025/README.md

 ## 👤 About

-Made by **[Your Name]** — Data Analyst passionate about marketing analytics and data storytelling.
+Made by **[Chanatinard Sinjiratornkul]** — Data Analyst passionate about marketing analytics and data storytelling.

 - 🔗 [LinkedIn](https://linkedin.com/in/yourprofile)
-- 📧 your.email@example.com
+- 📧 chanatinard.si@gmail.com

 ---

-*Last updated: May 2025*
+*Last updated: May 2026*